TLINDEN/valpass/README.md

 look at this run length encoding example:

 The string `aaabggthhhh` can be rle encoded to `2ab2gt4h`.
+The result is shorter than the original, it is compressed.
 The ideal password cannot be compressed or not much.

-Of course ee do not use RLE.
+Of course we do not use RLE.
 We measure compression using the [Flate algorithm]( https://en.m.wikipedia.org/wiki/Deflate).